josemreis/covidnews-ml-pt/README.md

 1. Pulls all news from available Portuguese domains using [GDELT’s API](https://www.gdeltproject.org/) given a certain time range using [gdeltr2’s wrapper functions](https://github.com/abresler/gdeltr2).
-    Data is collected and updated every 100, 120 or 240 minutes, depending on time of day.
+    Data is collected and updated every every 2 hours.
 For more details, see `scrape-parse-classify/1_gdelt_pull.R`

 2. Parses each news article with python using [news-please](https://github.com/fhamborg/news-please) or, if